Supplemental Security Income Lawyers

 What if SSI is Denied?

-Unfortunately, not everyone that applies for SSI is granted assistance, even if they are disabled and fall within the Administrations eligibility requirements as the process can be challenging.
-The Social Security Administration (SSA) relies on medical records to evaluate the validity of SSI claims.
-It has very specific requirements regarding the evidence that it needs to award benefits.
+Even if you or a loved one is disabled and fall within the Administrations eligibility requirements, you may receive a denial for SSI initially.
+The Social Security Administration (SSA) relies on medical records to evaluate the validity of SSI claims and has very specific requirements regarding the evidence that it needs to award benefits.
 The Pisanchyn Law Firm’s Supplemental Security Income attorneys have successfully obtained SSI benefits for many clients and can help you, too.
-We are familiar with was the Administration is looking for and can help build your case so that you are awarded the benefits you deserve.
+We are well-versed with what the Administration is looking for and can help build your case so that you are awarded the benefits you deserve.

 SSI For Children and Adult Dependent Children

-Pursuing SSI benefits for children is a different process from filing a claim for an adult.
-Surprisingly, it is a much more rigorous process.
-Our firm has extensive experience securing children’s SSI benefits.
+Pursuing SSI benefits for children is a much more complex process than filing a claim for an adult.
+Our Supplemental Security Income attorneys have extensive experience securing children’s SSI benefits.

 SSI benefits can begin at birth.
-Other requirements for children obtaining SSI include:
+Some requirements for children obtaining SSI include:

 - Suffering a physical or mental impairment that results in severe functional limitations